 Poverty Alleviation in the Past

 Poverty alleviation efforts in the past have been guilty of exacerbating the problem—providing aid when development and/or rehabilitation programs would be more apt a solution, and failing to listen to the needs of communities.
-This, overwhelmingly, shames, disempowers, and invokes feelings of inability among the poor.
+This disempowers and invokes feelings of inability among the poor.

-Learn about how Lifewater is helping rural communities realize their own God-given potential through our Vision of a Healthy Village approach, and download the 2018 World Poverty Report to share with others.
+Learn about how Lifewater is helping rural communities realize their own God-given potential through our Vision of a Healthy Village approach, and download last year’s 2019 World Poverty Report to share with others.

 Download the Free 2019 World Poverty Report here.

 Lifewater International is a Christian non-profit clean water and community health organization committed to helping children and families living in extreme poverty thrive.
 Learn more about Lifewater’s Vision of a Healthy Village program and the unique contributions local churches, governments, leaders, and families make to build a healthier and more productive future for their children at lifewater.org.